QuickBooks Blog

 Streamline your payroll and reduce your risk of fraud

 Payroll fraud isn’t unique to any one type of business.
-It can happen to businesses both small and large, in any industry or sector.
-And, once it occurs, it can be a huge hassle for everyone involved.
-Money can be stolen, privacy can be invaded, and databases can be compromised.
-That’s why it’s always best to prevent payroll fraud before it happens.
+It can happen to small and large businesses in any industry or sector.
+And once it occurs, it can be a huge hassle for everyone involved.
+One way to keep your company safe is by knowing how payroll fraud is done and following the fraud prevention tips above.

 Recommended for you